13 Best Dog-Friendly Beaches in Connecticut 2025

 5. Esker Point Beach – Groton, Connecticut

 Esker Point Beach is one of the few coastal regions where pooches can roam freely off-leash.
-It’s just a 600 ft long small sandy coastline in New London county.
+It’s just a 600-foot-long small sandy coastline in New London County.
 It’s famous for its incredible view of the crescent coastline with warm sands.

 Esker Point Beach is best for swimming, kayaking, picnics, and sunbathing.
 Parking and entry are free for everyone.
-The coast is less crowded compared to other coastlines in the state.
+The coast is less crowded than other coastlines in the state.
 Pets can enjoy waves and socialize freely here.
-Pets are only prohibited during planned events on the shore in summer times.
+Pets are only prohibited during planned events on the shore in summer.
 Visitors can park near the sand area.
 Locals love to swim in the saltwater bay.

 6. Bayley Beach – Norwalk, Connecticut